69 Notable alumni of

 -

 Jan-Christoph Oetjen is a German politician of the Free Democratic Party who has been serving as a Member of the European Parliament since 2019.
-In 2024, he became one of the Vice-Presidents of the European Parliament under the leadership of President Roberta Metsola.
+Between January and July 2024, he was one of the Vice-Presidents of the European Parliament under the leadership of President Roberta Metsola, replacing Nicola Beer.

 -